 This will void the warranty.

-For the online version, it can work on any operating system, since it’s browser based.
+It can work on any operating system since it’s browser-based.

 Yes, we’ve already implemented this feature on our design app, but at a basic level.
 You can also use your standard design software and our app will process the file.